aki21j/shellnerd/README.md

   - ```switch to account``` : Set the user name and email from the config to be used actively.
   NOTE: this feature requires the use of a file called ssh-config.json, it should have the hostname email and username of each config.
 Sample template available under ```templates/ssh-config.json```

+- ssh config management: Options related to ssh keys and available servers.
+  - ```add/update server alias``` : Add or updated the alias which can be used to connect to a remote server.
+  - ```remove account``` : Remove selected server alias.
+  - ```connect to server``` : Connect to a server via ssh from the list of available servers.

 ### Plonk can be installed in two ways:
 - As a pip package from PyPi ```[Coming Soon] ```